spacelift-solutions/minesible/README.md

 Happy mining! ⛏️

-Built with ❤️ by to showcase the power of IaC automation.
+Built with ❤️ to showcase the power of IaC automation.

 ---